smyler3/todo-list/README.md

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------
 TODO:
     -
-    Altering the colour of a project is not saved across loads -
-    Add local storage

-    -
     Apply visual overhaul
         - Fix spacing of cards (remove margin from lists/cards and just use gaps)